lindegroup/autopkgr/README.md

 To configure AutoPkgr to add updates directly into your Munki repository, follow these steps:

 1. Click on the __Folders & Integration__ tab.
-1. In the __Munki Integration__ section, click Choose.
+1. Click on the __Configure Munki tools__ button.
-1. Select your munki_repo folder.
+1. Click __Choose__, then select your munki_repo folder.

-You'll also want to make sure you have a few `.munki` recipes selected.
+You'll also want to make sure you have `.munki` recipes selected for each app you want to import.
 Once the new versions of apps appear in your Munki repo, you can add them to the appropriate catalogs and manifests to deploy them.

 ### Integration with Casper